-This hotel is a centrally located 3star hotel is highly recommended for flashpackers.
-Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable and a continental breakfast, as well as wifi, is included in the price.
+This hotel is a centrally located 3star hotel that is highly recommended for flashpackers.
+Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable, and a continental breakfast and wifi are included in the price.

 Best places to eat

-Pasta, pasta and more pasta with an incredible variety of sauces is what you will find in kid-friendly Bigoi in Calle Crosera.
+Pasta, pasta, and more pasta with an incredible variety of sauces are what you will find in kid-friendly Bigoi in Calle Crosera.

 I went again and again to the legendary Caffe Florian in St Mark’s square.